Multi-Dimensional Cohomological Phenomena in the Lower Multiparametric Model: Cup Product for

 All in all, we may restrict to the subcomplex induced on the internal vertices, of which we have at most 4.
-This may only be (a boundary of) a tetrahedron, which plainly doesn't have a cup product in any coefficients.
+This may only be (a boundary of) a tetrahedron, which plainly does not have a cup product in any coefficient ring. \end{proof}